 Your doctor can address both situations by adjusting your dosage and through close monitoring of medication levels in your system.
-It is wise to consult your physician before adding CBD.
+It is always recommended to consult your physician before adding CBD.

-One quick way to know that your medication may interact with CBD is the grapefruit warningin the insert.
+One quick way to know that your medication may interact with CBD is the grapefruit warning.
 Like CBD, grapefruit, Seville oranges, tangelos, and pomelos can disrupt the normal function of CYPs.
-More than 85 drugs interact with grapefruit.
+More than 85 drugs should not be taken with grapefruit juice.

 If you have added CBD to existing medications, symptoms to watch for include drowsiness, nausea, breakthrough seizures, fatigue, or diarrhea.